ipython/ipython/docs/source/install/install.rst

     $ pip install ipython

-This should install IPython as well as all the other dependency required.
+This installs IPython as well as its dependencies.

-If you try to use IPython with notebooks or the Qt console, you should also install ``jupyter``.
+If you want to use IPython with notebooks or the Qt console, you should also install Jupyter ``pip install jupyter``.